theartefak/inertia-fiber/README.md

 ##### Extra functions :

 - Share : Shares a prop for every request.
-- AddProp : Add a prop from middleware for the next request.
+- WithProp : Add a prop from middleware for the next request.
-- AddParam : Share a param with the root template.
+- WithViewData : Share a param with the root template.

 ## Credits